 Thank you for telling your friends and family about McClain Insurance!
 We appreciate you sharing your good experience with us.
-We donate $25 to our Charity of the Quarter for every referral we receive through our Share the Good Referral Program.
+We donate $25 to one of our nonprofit partners for every referral we receive through our Share the Good Referral Program.

 Share Good with McClain Insurance

 As independent insurance agents, we do more than just live in your community – we help support it.
 We do this in part through our Share the Good client referral program.

 Tell friends and family about your good experience with McClain Insurance, and we pledge to pay it forward.
 Here’s how it works:

 Step 1.
 Your friend or family member calls, texts, or emails us and says you referred them.
 We provide a complimentary insurance review.
 That’s it!